isomerpages/moe-bendemeersec/_key-programmes/National Digital Literacy/Acceptable Use Policy.md

 	* hurtful to others.

 <p style="text-align:justify">7.
 You should not use any devices to</p>

-<p style="text-align:justify">	*  store, modify, create or share content (e.g. documents, presentations, pictures and videos) that is inappropriate (e.g. indecent, pornographic, defamatory, hurtful to self or others).</p>
+	* store, modify, create or share content (e.g. documents, presentations, pictures and videos) that is inappropriate (e.g. indecent, pornographic, defamatory, hurtful to self or others).

-<p style="text-align:justify">	*  make threats, cause harassment or embarrassment, impersonate or intimidate others.</p>
+	* make threats, cause harassment or embarrassment, impersonate or intimidate others.

 <p style="text-align:justify">8.
 You should not use MOE/school-deployed ICT system accounts for any commercial activities (e.g. buying and selling of goods and services).</p>